tobanw/search-match-age-estimation/computation/estimation/README.md

 Use `csv2sqlite.py` to save the raw csv.gz data file into an sqlite database.
 * `acs`: table from ACS microdata
-* `migtopuma`: table to convert migration state/puma to puma
+* `mig2met`: table to convert migration state/puma to puma
-* `pumatomet`: table to convert puma to metro
+	* run `data-prep.r` to build the csv from the two csv files mapping puma and msa
-Then use SQL queries to get aggregated values to avoid loading the entire dataset into memory.
+	* then load it into the sqlite database as another table Then use SQL queries to get aggregated values to avoid loading the entire dataset into memory.
 Queries apply categorizations (race, edu) on-the-fly, so no need to pre-clean the data.

 ## Estimation of model objects

-* set up data:
+* set up data: check these files for correct filenames per model (different specifications by age and type)
-	* `smooth-pops.R`: query and smooth aggregated population counts in each desired metro
+	* `smooth-pops.r`: query and smooth aggregated population counts in each desired metro
-	* `smooth-flows.R`: query and smooth data moments
+		* Total/single/married populations, marriage/divorce flows, migration flows
-	* Smoothing by non-parametric regression (local-linear)
+		* Smoothing by non-parametric regression (local-linear): CV bandwidth takes ~7h
 		* Saves smoothed data to csv for loading into `julia`
-	* `mort-rates.R`: interpolates and saves death rates
+	* `mort-rates.r`: interpolates and saves death rates
-	* `prepare-pops.jl`: load above csv files, then convert DataFrames to multidimensional arrays (per metro) and saves as JLD files
+	* `prepare-pops.jl`: loads above csv files, then convert DataFrames to multidimensional arrays (per metro) and saves as JLD files
 * `main-estim.jl`: runs the show, but need to set options first
 	* loads populations from saved JLD files, or calls `prepare-pops.jl` to generate them anew
 	* estimate arrival rates and then non-parametric objects using `estim-functions.jl` and `compute-npobj.jl`